wp-plugins/sensitive-tag-cloud/readme.txt

 Requires at least: 2.3
 Tested up to: 2.3

-This wordpress plugin provides a tagcloud that shows tags depending of the current context only.
-For example it is possible to let the tagcloud show only tags that really occur in the current category (and if desired subcategories).
-The widget can get configured to be only visible on pages that really show a category.
+This wordpress plugin provides a tagcloud that shows tags depending of the current context (e.g. Category) only.

 == Description ==